Noctis/kickstart-app/docs/Service_Providers.md

 # Service Providers

-Service providers in a `Kickstart` application act as a provider of [autowiring](https://php-di.org/doc/autowiring.html) definitions for `Kickstart`'s DIC (Dependency Injection Container) of choice - [PHP-DI 6](https://php-di.org/).
+Service providers in a Kickstart application act as a provider of [autowiring](https://php-di.org/doc/autowiring.html) definitions for Kickstart`s DIC (Dependency Injection Container) - [PHP-DI 6](https://php-di.org/).

-Each service provider implements the `Noctis\KickStart\Provider\ServicesProviderInterface` interface and has a `get()` method which return an array.
+Each Service Provider implements the `Noctis\KickStart\Provider\ServicesProviderInterface` interface and has a `get()` method which return an array of definitions.
 Each key of this array should be an interface or class name, while each value should be one of the following:

 * a class name,
 * a callable (i.e. factory), returning an object,